EPA at 50: Improving and Increasing Recycling Across the Nation to Preserve Resources and Land | US EPA

 EPA at 50: Improving and Increasing Recycling Across the Nation to Preserve Resources and Land

-WASHINGTON (July 7, 2020) – Today, as part of the U.S. Environmental Protection Agency’s (EPA) 50th anniversary celebration, the agency is highlighting the progress the nation has made on recycling and how EPA is working with its partners to address today’s challenges.
-Recycling benefits communities, the environment, and the American economy, accounting for nearly 757,000 jobs and $36.6 billion in wages.
+PHILADELPHIA (July 9, 2020) – As part of the U.S. Environmental Protection Agency’s (EPA) 50th anniversary celebration, EPA Mid-Atlantic Region is highlighting both national and regional successes in recycling.

+EPA is working with its partners to address some of today’s recycling challenges and taking action to assist municipalities and local governments, while promoting the benefits of recycling.

+Recycling benefits communities, the environment and the American economy, accounting for nearly 757,000 jobs and $36.6 billion in wages.

 “Since EPA was founded in 1970, the U.S. recycling rate has risen from 10 percent to 35 percent and we aim to push it even higher,” said EPA Administrator Andrew Wheeler.
 “Later this year, EPA will establish new national recycling goals and take steps to support the recycling industry in new ways.”

-“Recycling is a tangible way that everyone every day can help protect human health and the environment,” said EPA Office of Land and Emergency Management Assistant Administrator Peter Wright.
-“The positive impacts on both our environment and economy are more important than ever.”

-When EPA was founded in 1970, the national recycling rate was less than 10 percent.
-Curbside recycling did not start until 1980 when Woodbury, N.J. become the first city to offer curbside recycling.
-Today, recycling programs can be found across the country and the national recycling rate has risen to about 35 percent.
+EPA awarded Prince George’s County with a $20,000 Solid Waste Grant in late 2017 to start a one-year curbside recycling pilot program.
+The pilot was launched with 140 households, and collected on average 6 tons, or 12 pounds of food waste, (5.5 pounds per household) per week to their county composting facility.
+They increased collections to 200 households in May 2018, and recently announced that they will expand collection to 3000 households in 2020 and expect to eventually collect food waste to be composted from all 170,000 households in the County.

+The James E. Van Zandt VA Medical Center won EPA’s 2019 award for reducing waste by composting more than 338 tons of material related to a stormwater retention swale and Victory Garden renovation.
+The Medical Center was recognized for their continuing work in sustaining their innovative approach using “Green Teams,” to make assessments in their working areas to recycle paper, turn off lights and motivate and challenge other teams to be greener.
+The VA Medical Center Procedure Clinic’s Green Team, with their emblazoned “GANG GREEN” T-shirts, has more than 90 percent of its employees working actively on the team, establishing email groups for exchanging ideas and promoting the program to new employees.

-Despite this incredible progress, the U.S. recycling system is facing a number of challenges.
+Despite incredible progress at the national level, the U.S. recycling system is facing several challenges.
 Recognizing this opportunity, Administrator Wheeler hosted the first America Recycles Day Summit on November 15, 2018.
 The Summit brought together stakeholders from across the U.S. recycling system to join EPA in signing the America Recycles Pledge and identifying four action areas:

 - Promote Education and Outreach;